 In both Peter’s and Anna’s chronicles, the fact that the main character was a child made the story more poignant.
-Children figured recurrently in UNRRA’s visual documentation of DPs and few would dispute that this subject was overrepresented.
+Children figured recurrently in UNRRA’s visual documentation of DPs, and few would dispute that this subject was overrepresented.
 Immediately after the war, adults, not children, made up most of the displaced population.
-This situation changed only when the baby-boom arrived in the camps.
-One reason why boys and girls appeared so frequently in UNRRA portraits was because the agency had special programs in place for children.
+This situation changed only when the baby boom arrived in the camps.
+One reason that boys and girls appeared so frequently in UNRRA portraits was because the agency had special programs in place for children.
 But UNRRA’s portraits of children were also meant to give out a powerful message about the organization’s overall mission.
 Recent studies have shown that today’s humanitarian communication strategies generally portray children as the quintessential embodiment of human suffering.
 But pain and grief were almost completely censored out of UNRRA’s pictures.
-Indeed they often portrayed children in the act of eating: joyfully rather than greedily, as in the pictures taken in Kloster Indersdorf by Maxine Rude.
+Indeed, they often portrayed children in the act of eating: joyfully rather than greedily, as in the pictures taken in Kloster Indersdorf by Maxine Rude (Figure 8.4).

 Fig. 8.4 Here

-Here the children’s hunger was downplayed, in favour of portraying the effectiveness of an organization capable of feeding them.
+Here the children’s hunger was downplayed in favor of portraying the effectiveness of an organization capable of feeding them.
 Contemporary humanitarian campaigns frequently associate children with food; hunger is represented as the quintessential human need.
-In the case of UNRRA’s pictures the emphasis was reversed: food was shown as the quintessential aid.
+In the case of UNRRA’s pictures, the emphasis was reversed: food was shown as the quintessential aid.

 Furthermore, photographers recurrently portrayed children at play.
 The images of smiling little girls and boys having fun aimed to convey the idea of innocence, another component of humanitarian discourse’s special preference for childhood.
 In fact, the pictures of little boys and girls contributed to reinforcing the view that displaced persons were the recipients most deserving of the United Nations’ aid.
-This message was needed, especially towards the end of UNRRA’s mandate, when the persistent refusal of the camp population to repatriate raised suspicions in Western countries, which were now inclined to view the DP camps as havens for parasites abetted by international aid.
+This message was needed, especially toward the end of UNRRA’s mandate, when the persistent refusal of the camp population to repatriate raised suspicions in Western countries, which were now inclined to view the DP camps as havens for parasites abetted by international aid.
 However, images of refugees’ innocence – epitomized by children – not only aimed to counter increasing criticism against UNRRA: they were meant to legitimize humanitarian operations by showing they were being conducted fairly.
 Current humanitarian appeals to the public often refer to suffering innocence since this immediately evokes the moral duty to relieve such suffering.
 The official shots of UNRRA remind us that the “need to think of [recipients] as innocent victims” which is an essential feature of contemporary humanitarian narrative, is a historical construction, and the visual representation of humanitarian aid contributed to promoting it.

 UNRRA’s Angle

 UNRRA’s emphasis on childhood and innocence had several aspects and extended to adult recipients.
 Adult refugees were portrayed as innocent as children, but also as unwitting and immature.
-They were the deserving recipients of post-war relief, but it was the job of the humanitarians to decide what was good for DPs and to educate them.
+They were the deserving recipients of postwar relief, but it was the job of the humanitarians to decide what was good for DPs and to educate them.
 In his final assessment of the history of DP Operations in Germany, George Woodbridge pointed out that UNRRA required huge funds and an enormous workforce because its aim went beyond merely rescuing refugees and providing them with basic assistance; it “also wanted to rehabilitate the individuals in the camps.”
 To clarify his point he used a metaphor: